aurrelhebert/warp10-udf-tuto/README.md

 warpscript.jars.refresh = 60000
 ```

-Then just move the generated jar in this folder.

 ## Use your UDF

 To execute it just run the following WarpScript on your Warp10 backend.